ALib C++ Library

 • Use the cloned formatter.

-With this procedure, any changes that an application applied to the default formatters (e.g. during bootstrap), will remain valid in the cloned formatters in addition to the "local changes", while the default formatters remain untouched.
+With this procedure, any changes that an application applied to the default formatters (e.g., during bootstrap) will remain valid in the cloned formatters in addition to the "local" changes, while the default formatters remain untouched.

 For example, built-in formatters provide in fields DefaultNumberFormat and AlternativeNumberFormat to reflect some default behavior of their formatting syntax.

 The attributes of these members might be modified to change those defaults.
-While this leads to a deviation of the formatting standard, it may be used instead of providing corresponding syntactic information within the placeholder field of each and every format string.
+While this leads to a deviation of the formatting standard, it may be used instead of providing corresponding syntactic information within the placeholder field of every format string.
 Some modifications may not even be possible with the given format specification syntax.

 4.2.6 Exceptions